 Each time my husband and I visit Paris, we have to reacquaint ourselves with how to order coffee in Paris!
 You walk into a Paris cafe in the first thing you want to know is how does French coffee ordering work?

 During a recent trip to Paris, my husband and I noticed a distinctly new difficulty in coffee ordering.
 Our coffee of preference while in France is the “noisette.”
-This is an espresso which just a kiss of hot milk.
-It’s called a noisette (hazelnut in English) because of the color of the coffee.
+An espresso which just a kiss of hot milk.
+It's called a noisette (hazelnut in English) because of the color of the coffee.

 Not complicated right?
-For nearly a week, no matter where we went, even to places we had frequented many times, it was nearly impossible to get the correct version.
+For nearly a week, no matter where we went, which Paris cafe we visited, even to places we had frequented many times, it was nearly impossible to get the correct version.

-We got regular coffee with hot milk.
+We got regular coffee with milk.
+Both coffee with hot milk.
 Regular coffee with cold milk.
 Espresso with no milk.
 Espressos with cold milk.
 It was bizarre!

 If it had been anywhere else but Paris I would just shrug it off, but this was Paris!

-That got me thinking about the extensive types of coffee drinks that are available order.
-I thought it might be fun and useful to describe the different types and how to order coffee in Paris.
+That got me thinking about the extensive types of French coffee drinks that are available to order.
+I thought it might be fun and useful to describe the different types and how to order coffee in Paris, even if Paris coffee shops do their own thing!
 These are the ones that I am familiar with if any of my Parisian blogging buddies want to chime in, please do!